SAP-samples/btp-azure-opensap/Week2/Unit4/README.md

 **IMPORTANT: Therefore, two subaccounts in two different regions are necessary.** Not only will you subscribe to the SAP Integration Suite but further on provision the SAP Cloud Integration tenant and assign the needed roles to your user.

+---

 1.1 If you haven't used SAP Business Technology Platform or SAP Cloud Integration yet, please go to the SAP Discovery Center Mission [Get Started with Integration Suite - Cloud Integration](https://discovery-center.cloud.sap/missiondetail/3258/3327/?tab=projectboard)_

 1.2 Go to your SAP BTP Cockpit and make sure that you have two subaccounts in your global account.
 In this case, we have both of them on Azure - one in West Europe (Netherlands, EU20), one in West US (WA, US20).
 If you don't have them yet, click on **New Subaccount** in order to create a new subaccount.

 ![New subaccount](./images/01.png)

-> NOTE: If you already have two subaccounts in regions where the [SAP Integration Suite is available](https://discovery-center.cloud.sap/serviceCatalog/integration-suite?region=all&tab=service_plan), you don't necessarily need to create separate accounts for this tutorial.
+> NOTE: If you already have two subaccounts in regions where the [SAP Integration Suite is available](https://discovery-center.cloud.sap/serviceCatalog/integration-suite?region=all&tab=service_plan), you don't necessarily need to create separate accounts for this unit.
 You can simply reuse the existing ones, if you want.

 1.3.
 Provide the necessary details for the new subaccount.